 - Lack of sick pay

-- Financial stresses (read our article “How the financial crisis affects your employees’ mental health—and how you can support them” to learn more about this topic.)
+- Financial stress (read our article “How the financial crisis affects your employees’ mental health—and how you can support them” to learn more.)

-Company culture can also fuel presenteeism in several ways:
+Company culture also fuels presenteeism in several ways:

-- A lack of healthy role-modeling by management or a bullying culture can mean employees feel afraid to take a day off for fear of being branded as weak or uncommitted.
+- Lack of healthy role-modeling by management or a bullying culture can mean employees feel afraid to take a day off for fear of being branded as weak or uncommitted.

 - Poor communication can demotivate employees and even impact their mental health.

-- Placing a heavy emphasis on teamwork and a “super positive” attitude can result in employees not wanting to let their teams down, to the extent that they sacrifice their own health for the sake of the group.
+- Placing a heavy emphasis on teamwork and a “super positive” attitude can result in employees not wanting to let their teams down.

-A study published this year by researchers at Trinity College Dublin found that “employees who are unwell only engage in presenteeism when they have not met their daily work goals”.
-What’s more, they found that
+Researchers at Trinity College Dublin recently found that “employees who are unwell only engage in presenteeism when they have not met their daily work goals”.
+What’s more, they found that,

-On a similar note, researchers have found that exhaustion and presenteeism are reciprocal, thus “when employees experience exhaustion, they mobilize compensation strategies, which ultimately increases their exhaustion.”
+Researchers have also found that exhaustion and presenteeism are reciprocal, thus: “when employees experience exhaustion, they mobilize compensation strategies, which ultimately increases their exhaustion.”

-The resulting feelings of failure or inadequacy often also kick off a vicious cycle on the psychological level: “an employee gets sick but still goes to work, they produce a lower quality of work, their self-esteem and confidence gets damaged…and then they produce an even lower quality of work” – all while struggling to reclaim their mental and physical energy.
-It’s easy to see how this might eventually lead to burnout.
+The resulting feelings of failure or inadequacy often also kick off a vicious cycle: “an employee gets sick but still goes to work, they produce a lower quality of work, their self-esteem and confidence gets damaged…and then they produce an even lower quality of work”—all while struggling to reclaim their mental and physical energy.
+It’s easy to see how this can lead to burnout.

 Who is most likely to engage in presenteeism?